HL7/fhir-shc-vaccination-ig/input/pagecontent/profiles.md

 - **Issuers:**

-    1. Issuers SHALL populate any elements marked as `MustSupport` **if and only if the necessary data are available in their system**.
+    1. Issuers SHALL populate any elements marked as `MustSupport` **if and only if the necessary data are available in their system for a given record**.
 See [Missing data](#missing-data) below for details.

     1. Issuers SHOULD NOT populate any elements that are not marked as `MustSupport` unless they believe the element contains valuable information for Holders and/or Verifiers.
 This is due to the payload size constraints of SMART Health Cards; see the [Data minimization](#data-minimization-and-privacy) section below for more details on how to reduce payload size when implementing.
 To avoid contradicting cardinality, all required elements (minimum cardinality > 0) are therefore also labeled as `MustSupport`.